 These strategies centre on two words:

 Before you do anything else, create a spreadsheet to capture your findings.
-Set up a sheet for Places and another for People, each with three columns:
+Set up a sheet for Where and another for Who, each with three columns:

 Name, Web Address and Notes

 This will become your treasure chest of rich information and intelligence as you conduct your research and gather very specific information on your target market.

 Need one that will give you this and a whole lot more?